digitallyinduced/ihp/Guide/authentication.markdown

 The password authentication saves the passwords as a salted hash using the [pwstore-fast library](https://hackage.haskell.org/package/pwstore-fast-2.4.4/docs/Crypto-PasswordStore.html).
 By default, a user will be locked for an hour after 10 failed login attempts.

-### Aside: Admin authentication

-If you are creating an admin sub-application, first use the code generator to create an application called `Admin`, then follow this guide replacing `Web` with `Admin` and `User` with `Admin` everywhere (except for the lower-case `user` in the file `Admin/View/Sessions/New.hs`, which comes from an imported module).

 ## Setup

 Currently, the authentication toolkit has to be enabled manually.
 We plan to do this setup using a code generator in the future.